Local musicians provide a musical backdrop at the Columbia library on the first Sunday of every month. This month we present pianist Sam Otten.

 It’s not too late to be a reading hero!
 We are still taking registrations for Summer Reading for all ages.
 This year's theme is "Every Hero Has a Story."

-Enjoy stories, songs, fingerplays, flannelboards and big books just right for this age.
+Enjoy stories, songs, fingerplays, flannelboards and big books.
 Parental participation is a must.
 Kids up to age 2 1/2 (30 mos.) walking confidently on their own.

 Did you just buy a new Windows 8 computer and have no idea where to start?
-Come to our informal session to learn about the Windows 8 operating system and get pointers on how to use it.
+Come to our informal session to learn about the Windows 8 operating system and get pointers.
 You may bring in your laptop or device, or we can demonstrate with the library's equipment.

 Enjoy big books, stories, songs and puppets.
 Ages 2 1/2 (30 mos.) to 5 with a parent.

 During these unstructured sessions, use library computers to apply for a job, write a résumé, set up an email account, get help navigating the Internet, study for a test with "Learning Express Library" or sharpen your computer skills with our excellent self-guided tutorials.
 Choose from Keyboarding, Mouse Tutorial, Basic Skills, Computer Basics, Files and Folders, Exploring the Web, Word Processing, Spreadsheets and Presentations.
 For the tutorials, please bring headphones or purchase a set at the library.

 Learn the basics of the Mac operating system for desktops and laptops, including the essentials for using your MacBook, iMac or Mac Mini, using Apple's software for Internet browsing, email, music, photos, etc., and customizing your computer.
 There will be time to answer questions.
 Bringing your Mac laptop is optional.
 Registration begins Tuesday, June 23.